22388o/PorticoExchange-client/README.md

 Documentation available at [Portico Exchange Docs](https://layertwolabs.gitbook.io/portico-exchange/).

 ## Acknowledgements
-This is a simplified fork of lnstxbridge which is a fork of [boltz](https://github.com/BoltzExchange)
+This is a simplified fork of Portico Exchange which is a fork of [boltz](https://github.com/BoltzExchange)